JuliaDynamics/ConcurrentSim.jl/docs/src/tutorial.md

 ## Basic Concepts

-Simjulia is a discrete-event simulation library.
+ConcurrentSim is a discrete-event simulation library.
 The behavior of active components (like vehicles, customers or messages) is modeled with processes.
 All processes live in an environment.
 They interact with the environment and with each other via events.

 Processes are described by `@resumable` functions.
 You can call them process function.
 During their lifetime, they create events and `@yield` them in order to wait for them to be triggered.